nograx/ioBroker.zendure-solarflow/README.md

 ## Donate

 If you find the adapter useful for you and want to support my work, feel free to donate by Paypal.
 Thank You!
-(this is an personal Donate link for Nograx, in no relation to the ioBroker Project!)
+(this is an personal Donate link for Nograx, in no relation to the ioBroker Project!)<br />

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](http://paypal.me/peter.frommert)